Dermal fillers gently and accurately injected into the lips and the areas around the lips enhance the shape and size of lips.

-What is injectable lip enhancement?
+What is injectable lip enhancement with fillers?

 Injectable lip enhancement is the procedure of strategically injecting dermal fillers into parts of the lip and surrounding lip areas to enhance, shape, even out, and add volume to the lips.
 It can even help surround mouth wrinkles by improving the reinforcement of the skin which makes it less prone to wrinkling.
 Volume loss of the lips occurs naturally with time, and replacing this lost volume can result in more youthful looking lips.